projectcitybuild/web/README.md

 ## First time setup

-1. Run `make bootstrap`
+1. Run `cp .env.example .env`, then edit the file as appropriate (see below)
-2. Fill in any required credentials in the `.env` file
+2. Run `make bootstrap`

 You'll then be able to access the website on `http://localhost`